 Papers that address this call from historical or theoretical perspective are welcome from scholars from all disciplines.
+As always, we are happy to consider any other paper which is within ISHTIP's scope.
 Established and junior scholars are encouraged to submit papers.
 There will be a session devoted to presentations from doctoral students.